kadena-io/pact/docs/pact-reference.rst

 scripts is helpful to aid the developer in adding “just enough types” to make the typecheck succeed.
-Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancilliary functions that call ambigious or overloaded native functions.
+Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancillary functions that call ambiguous or overloaded native functions.

 Formal Verification
 ~~~~~~~~~~~~~~~~~~~